pacelliv/gas-estimator-eip1559/README.md

 Recommended value by the network: 1500000000
 ```

-Our estimator recommended a priority fee of 1045851079 wei, which represents approximately a 30% in saved gas from the recommended value from the network.
+Our estimator recommended a priority fee of 1045851079 wei, which represents approximately a 30% saved gas from the recommended value from the network.
 This is not a bad estimation.

 ### Presenting the three options with full estimates

 So far we've only made an estimation for the `maxPriorityFeePerGas` that the user should bid, but users usually are more interested in knowing the maximum amount of fee they will have to pay and not just the tip.
 The value that represents the full fee to pay is the `maxFeePerGas` which value is the sum of the `maxPriorityFeePerGas` and the `baseFeePerGas`.

-Now let's present to the users the full fee to pay and the `slow`, `average` and `fast` options they might consider to bid.
+Now let's present to the users the range of full fee to pay as `slow`, `average` and `fast` options.

 We need to refactor our `gasEstimator` again, make it look like this: